Small Problem, Big Risk

 4. Corroded or Loose Wiring

-Bad wiring can disrupt wiper function.
+Bad wiring can disrupt the wiper function.

 Symptoms: Wipers work off and on or only on high speed.